Banner

 NOTE Each area will be covered over two consecutive weeks

 • Monday - Week One.
-This will be a simple introduction to the area we have been staying in with maps and a few facts and general info.
+This will be a simple introduction to the area we have been staying in with maps and a few facts and general info and anything interesting we may have come across on our journey to get there.
 You will also have a look at our accommodation,

 • Tuesday - Week One.
 This will continue our story-telling theme for our early years followers.
-At present we haven't decided on the stories.
+At present we haven't decided on the stories, but, like 2025, they will certainly encourage our young followers to get outside in to nature.

 • Wednesday - Week One.
 This is our more academic day for our older followers.
 In each area we go to we will identify a topic that could be in a geography curriculum and talk more about it.
 For example, and a bit obviously, we would cover lakes in Cumbria, forests in Nottinghamshire and the Jurassic coast in Dorset.